 Note: This post contains affiliate links.
 Please see disclosure for more information.

-Once we parked it was a short walk to the lawn where we would watch the film.
+There is not really a Hollywood Forever Cemetery parking lot, everyone just parked along the roads inside the cemetery.
+Once we parked, it was a short walk to the lawn where we would watch the film.
 We were a bit rushed because we wanted to make sure we got enough space for everyone, so I couldn’t explore the cemetery as much as I would have liked, but I was able to get a few pictures.

 We were able to get a spot just big enough for our group right behind one of the aisles that were marked across the lawn.
 This was key!
 It was very crowded, so this allowed us some breathing room and made it easier to get out if anyone needed the bathroom (port-o-potties only) during the movie.
 I was also wondering how close we would be sitting to graves.
 There weren’t any by us, but there were a few mausoleums towards the back of the lawn.

-One rule they were very strict on is that chairs can not be higher than 6 inches off the ground.
+One rule they were very strict on for the movies in the Hollywood Cemetery was that chairs could not be higher than 6 inches off the ground.
 Luckily, my friend Kat had these backpack beach chairs that were perfect.
 It folds up and has straps so you can easily carry it on your back, plus it has space to pack other things that you might need for a day at the beach or picnicking.
 (Check here for availability and current price) Kat packed towels inside so that we could have blankets once the sun went down and it got cooler.
 There was also an area where chairs were not allowed.

 Then when the sun had fully set and it was dark, it was about time to start the movie.
-Since we were in Hollywood, it was only fitting that it should be introduced by celebrities.
-The first one introduced was DJ Questlove, who would also be the DJ for the Prince dance party that would start after the movie.
+Since we were in Hollywood, it was only fitting that the movie should be introduced by celebrities.
+The first celebrity to take the stage was DJ Questlove, who would also be the DJ for the Prince dance party that would start after the movie.
 Also one of the ladies who was in Prince’s band in the movie spoke for a bit.
 Then around 9:15, it was finally time for the movie.

 In addition to the movie, they also had a Prince inspired photo booth (lots of smoke) and a memorial.
 The line for the photo booth was pretty long so we didn’t get to try it.
 We did visit the memorial and it was touching to see people had brought flowers to place beside it.

 I had so much fun at the Hollywood Forever Cemetery Movie Night.
 Thanks so much to Beverly for organizing.
-I would definitely do it again.
-Have you been to any outdoor movie nights?
+I would love to see more Hollywood Forever movies!
+Have you been to any cemetery screenings or outdoor movie nights?
 I would love to hear about your experience.
 More about the rest of my time in LA coming up in future posts….

-Expert Tips for Your Hollywood Forever Cemetery Movie Night:
+Expert Tips for Your Hollywood Cemetery Movie Night: